Do you want to know the difference between a landing page and a website?

 Don’t worry, We’ll get you covered in this article.
-In this tutorial, we’ll show you what is the exact difference between a landing page vs website and which one you should go with for your business.
+In this tutorial, we’ll show you what is the exact difference between a landing page vs. website and which one you should go with for your business.

 What is a Website?

-A website is a collection of internal web pages and sections that contains information about your company.
+A website is a collection of internal web pages and sections that contain information about your company.
 They often inform potential clients about your company, what you do, and the products and services you provide.

 A blog page, a WordPress login page, discussion forums, and other specialty sites may be included on your website.

 A website’s basic purpose is to describe your business to potential customers and, in many circumstances, to sell a product or service.

 There are multiple types of websites, each with its own set of pages dedicated to various aspects.